hpc/mpifileutils/doc/rst/dcmp.1.rst

    More than one -o option is allowed in a single invocation, in which case, each option should provide a different output file name.

+.. option:: -t, --text

+   Change --output to write files in text format rather than binary.

+.. option:: -b, --base

+   Enable base checks and normal stdout results when --output is used.

 .. option:: -v, --verbose

    Run in verbose mode.
 Prints a list of statistics/timing data for the command.
 Files walked, started, completed, seconds, files, bytes read, byte rate, and file rate.

+.. option:: -d, --debug

+   Run command in debug mode.

 .. option:: -h, --help